Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Justification for our model

-The intuition behind the theorem is as follows.
-Let $a \in \bN$ and consider the set of distributions $(1-\delta) \cdot \ncal(0,1) + \delta \cdot \ncal(a, 1)$ where $\delta \ll 1/m$.
+We present the proof idea here, leaving the formal argument to Appendix~\ref{app:kl_lp_bad}.
+Let $a \in \bN$ and consider the set of distributions $(1-\delta) \cdot \ncal(0,1) + \delta \cdot \ncal(a, 1)$, where $\delta \ll 1/m$.
 Any algorithm that draws $m$ samples from such a distribution will likely have all of its samples come from $\ncal(0,1)$.
 However, the only way for the KL divergence to be small is if the distribution returned by $\acal$ has non-negligible mass near the $\ncal(a,1)$ distribution, which is impossible since the samples provide no information about $a$.

-Next we consider $L^p$ distances, and prove a result analogous to \autoref{thm:kl_bad}.
-The main difference is that the argument uses Gaussians with non-unit variance, which can strongly influence the $L^p$ distance.
+Next we consider $L^p$ distances and prove a result analogous to Theorem~\ref{thm:kl_bad}.
+The main difference is that the argument uses Gaussians with different variances, which can strongly influence the $L^p$ distance.